adde9708/Projects/login/login/README.md

-# Ada Super Computer
+# Login project

-This is an open source Free program/script C:
+This is an open source Free program/script that i did with a friend

 Project name: **Ada Super Computer**